Becoming the One Who Stayed: a Poem on Transition

 Poeaxtry.
 By: Axton N.O.
 Mitchell- Ink.
 Soul.
 Unleash.
 Ft.
 Crystals, a book, and a raven.
 "Where words wonder wild"

 Some transformations are visible, others happen quietly, beneath the us people see visually.
-Before transition, survival often looks like performance, a daily rehearsal of someone the world finds easier to understand.
-This poem lives in that space between roles, the version of me that endured, and the version of me that finally stepped forward.
+Transition often requires a period of survival that looks like performance, a daily rehearsal of someone the world finds easy to accept.

 Becoming the One Who Stayed